superxc3/xcmkb/list of items/list of keyboards/40percent/reviung41/readme.md

 # Reviung41

-The REVIUNG41 is 41-key column staggered keyboard.
+The REVIUNG41 is a 41-key column staggered keyboard.
 It is designed by [gtips](https://github.com/gtips/reviung).

 ### What do you need?
 - 1 unit of 2u stab (either screw-in or pcb-mounted; warning!! plate-mounted stab is not supported)